 - 80% merchants very / somewhat likely to sustain this eCommerce shift

 - 24% increase in eCommerce revenue since onset of COVID-19

-On top of the new order workflow features, Magento have made significant improvements to site speed for B2B users, including:
+On top of the new order workflow features, Magento made significant improvements to site speed for B2B users, including: